Web Scraping in Golang: Complete Guide 2023

 }

-// writing a new CSV record
+// add a CSV record to the output file

 writer.Write(record)